BasicAirData/GPSLogger/readme.md

 <b>Q</b> - <i>I've just installed the app, but it doesn't read the GPS signal.</i><br>
 <b>A</b> - Please try to reboot your device.
 Check also that the GPS signal is strong enough and, if not, go in an open area.

-<b>Q</b> - <i>My track is shown broken in many points in Google Earth.</i><br>
-<b>A</b> - The application might be set to show the track in 3D.
-Thus the track may be partially hidden under the terrain.
-Please go in the Exporting section of settings and switch the Altitude Mode to "Projected to ground"; your tracks should return fully visible.
+<b>Q</b> - <i>The "View" and "Share" menu are grayed out.</i><br>
+<b>A</b> - Please check in Android System settings that GPS Logger has the Storage permission granted.

 <b>Q</b> - <i>How can I see my recorded tracks?</i><br>
-<b>A</b> - You can see your tracks clicking on it, using the "View in Google Earth" contextual menu.
-Google Earth must be installed on your device; if not, please install it.
-Google Earth is the best application to view a track, GPS Logger choose to use it instead of an internal viewer.
+<b>A</b> - You can see your tracks clicking on it and using the "View in..." contextual menu.
+A KML viewer must be installed on your device; if not, please install it.
+One of the best KML viewers is Google Earth, but there are lots of good alternatives around.

+<b>Q</b> - <i>My track is not shown (or partially shown) in Google Earth.</i><br>
+<b>A</b> - 1) Please check in Android System settings that Earth has the Storage permission granted; 2) GPS Logger might be set to show the track in 3D, and the track may be hidden under the terrain.
+Please go in the Exportation settings, switch the Altitude Mode to "Projected to ground" and try again.

 <b>Q</b> - <i>My Google Earth occasionally shows a black screen instead of my track.</i><br>
-<b>A</b> - It is a Google Earth problem.
+<b>A</b> - It is a Earth 8 problem.
 When the problem occurs, please click on the small bearing located in the upper-right corner of the Earth map.